Navigation

 Design System

 The token architecture runs three tiers: CSS custom properties as the source of truth, TypeScript semantic aliases for brand-aware naming, and Tailwind utilities consumed in components.
 One file change propagates everywhere.
-The same naming convention holds across Brand, Wayfarer, and Men's Sole Revival — this wasn't retrofitted.
+The same naming convention holds across Brand, Wayfarer, and Men's Sole Revival.
+This wasn't retrofitted.
 It was a decision made before the first component was built.

 TokenBrandWayfarerMSR